kevL/yata/ReadMe.txt

            merging two 2da files (if desired).
 See Appendix L: WinMerge

-The dirpresets appear on the File menu (if specified) and are a quick way to show the Open ... dialog at your frequently used directory(s).
+The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).

 The pathall directories are for gathering Info that will appear if Crafting.2da or Spells.2da are loaded as the cursor is moved over their cells.
 (Yata was